SolidOS/solidos/documentation/guidelines/dependencies_and_release_guidelines.md

 ***Note:*** Our work follows the [Semantic Versioning practices](https://semver.org/) in which, given a version number `MAJOR.MINOR.PATCH` of a repository, increment the:

-- MAJOR version when you make incompatible API changes,
+- `MAJOR` version when you make incompatible API changes
-- MINOR version when you add functionality in a backwards compatible manner, and
+- `MINOR` version when you add functionality in a backwards compatible manner
-- PATCH version when you make backwards compatible bug fixes.
+- `PATCH` version when you make bug fixes in a backwards compatible manner

 ### To update dependencies you can use